dbosoft/YaNco/README.md

 ## Build

-We use Visual Studio 2017 for building, 2019 may work but is not tested.
+We use Visual Studio 2019 for building.
 Make sure that you have installed Visual Studio with VC and Platform Build Tools.

 As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.